World Youth Day 2016

 World Youth Day 2016 (WYD 2016; Światowe Dni Młodzieży 2016) was the 15th World Youth Day, an international event organised by the Catholic Church and focused on faith and youth that took place from 26 to 31 July 2016 in Kraków, Poland.
 It was the third World Youth Day held in Central Europe.

 Pope Francis announced at the end of the closing Mass of the previous World Youth Day 2013 in Rio de Janeiro that Kraków, Poland, will be the venue for World Youth Day 2016.
-This will be the second World Youth Day hosted by Poland, the first being the World Youth Day 1991 held in Czestochowa.
+This will be the second World Youth Day hosted by Poland, the first being the World Youth Day 1991 held in Częstochowa.

 According to Cardinal Stanisław Dziwisz, the Metropolitan Archbishop of the Roman Catholic Archdiocese of Kraków, World Youth Day 2016 was to be particularly significant as a tribute to Pope John Paul II, founder of the World Youth Day, as Kraków was his home.
 As he is such a popular saint in Poland, canonized on 27 April 2014, Cardinal Dziwisz said that the news of hosting another World Youth Day in Poland has been met with "enthusiasm", and all Catholic dioceses in Poland will be supporting the event.
-Special activities related to John Paul II's devotion to the Merciful Jesus (Divine Mercy devotion) based on Saint Mary Faustina Kowalska apparitions and message.
+Special activities related to John Paul II's devotion to the Merciful Jesus (Divine Mercy devotion) based on Mary Faustina Kowalska apparitions and message.

 World Youth Day 2016 concluded on 31 July, as scheduled.
 It is estimated that 3 million pilgrims celebrated the event.

 Activities

 Preparations

-More than 70 priests took part in a meeting on 10 September 2013 dedicated to the spiritual aspects of the preparations to WYD Krakow 2016.
-They represented all Polish dioceses and the local organizing committee in Krakow.
+More than 70 priests took part in a meeting on 10 September 2013 dedicated to the spiritual aspects of the preparations to WYD Kraków 2016.
+They represented all Polish dioceses and the local organizing committee in Kraków.
 Bishop Henryk Tomasik, national coordinator for youth pastoral care, presented main ideas that will take place before the actual WYD week, particularly the peregrination of the icon Salus Populi Romani and the WYD Cross.
 Young Poles will take over the Cross from young Brazilians on Palm Sunday, 13 April 2014.
 The Polish group will consist of 100 representatives of all the dioceses (approximately two persons per diocese).
 The following day the Cross starts its peregrination in the Archdiocese of Poznan.
-The Cross will stay in every diocese for 20 days and ends its pilgrimage in Krakow.
+The Cross will stay in every diocese for 20 days and ends its pilgrimage in Kraków.
 The Cross will be present not only in churches and chapels but in schools, prisons for youth, and universities as well.